Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Introduction and results

 \subsection{Instability of Legendrian knottedness}

-The standard Legendrian $\tt{tb}=-1$ unknot $U \subset (\R^3,dz-y\,dx)$ of the standard contact vector space has zero rotation number and, the standard representative, has a Chekanov--Eliashberg algebra with $\Z[t^{\pm 1}]$-coefficients generated by a single generator $a$ in degree $|a|=1$, and with differential given by $\partial a=1+t$.
+In this article we investigate a set of Legendrian knots in $(\R^3,dz-y\,dx)$ that are not smoothly isotopic, admit exact Lagrangian fillings, and have stable-tame isomorphic Chekanov--Eliashberg algebras.
+(The latter DGAs are not acyclic in view of the fillability.)
+Recall that the standard Legendrian $\tt{tb}=-1$ unknot $U$ in the standard contact $3$-dimensional vector space has zero rotation number and a Chekanov--Eliashberg algebra with $\Z[t^{\pm 1}]$-coefficients generated by a single generator $a$ in degree $|a|=1$, and with differential given by $\partial a=1+t$.
 The first examples of Legendrian knots inside the contact vector-space that are not Legendrian isotopic to $U$, but which have stable-tame isomorphic Chekanov--Eliashberg algebras, were first constructed in \cite{CornwellNgSivek16} by Cornwell--Ng--Sivek.
 These examples where further explored by Etnyre--Ng in \cite[Section 3.4]{EtnyreNg18}, where it was shown that the Legendrian representatives $\Lambda_m$ of the pretzel knots $P(3,-3,-m)$, $m>3$ described in Figure~\ref{fig:P(3,-3,m)} all satisfy this property.
 Similarly to $U$, the latter Legendrian knots are also Lagrangian slice.
-However, they are not doubly-slice as shown by Chantraine--Legout \cite{ChantraineLegout22} and. as a consequence, not Lagrangian cobordant to $U$.
+However, they are not doubly-slice as shown by Chantraine--Legout \cite{ChantraineLegout22} and, as a consequence, not Lagrangian cobordant to $U$.